THE EARLY YEARS

 Majdanek Camp.
 Photo courtesy of the US Holocaust Memorial Museum.
 (Click)

-The next morning, two Hlinka guards took Vrba taken to the train station.
-After he was guarded on his return trip to Nováky, he was methodically beaten to a pulp by a gang of camp officers who wanted to teach him a lesson he’d never forget, using their fists, boots and rifle butts,
+The next morning, two Hlinka guards took Vrba to the train station.
+After he was guarded on his return trip to Nováky, he was methodically beaten to a pulp by a gang of camp officers who wanted to teach him a lesson he’d never forget, using their fists, boots and rifle butts.

-Then he had first meeting with an SS officer.
+Then he had his first meeting with an SS officer.
 This sealed his fate.
 Having successfully escaped from Nováky, Vrba could have been put to death as an example to others.
 Instead, the SS officer identified Rudolf Vrba as a troublemaker who must be sent immediately to Poland.

 “I think he probably felt the Hlinka men might kill me; if that happened, the news might filter through to the deportees and upset them.
 The SS did not want their charges upset; they wanted them to go nicely and cheerfully to the gas chambers without causing any hitch.”